BeyondScheme/BeyondScheme.github.io/_posts/2016-10-31-angular2-discussion-portal.md

 ### Sum  up
 Nowadays frontend code is usually a separate application which communicates with backend.
 It is necessary to keep this code clean and easy to maintain.
 When you think about architecture - think not only about backend side, but also about frontend.
 If you want to refresh data on UI in real time, above architecture is worth considering.

+There is also possibility to use publish/subscribe architecture by integrating Angular 2 with [Meteor framework](https://www.meteor.com/), but you have to remember that in this solution your server needs to support WebSockets.